Juliette GalonnierPhone: +33158717074 - firstname.lastname@example.org

 She received in 2017 a joint PhD degree in Sociology from Sciences Po and Northwestern University.
 Entitled Choosing Faith and Facing Race: Converting to Islam in France and the United States, her dissertation was awarded the Best Dissertation Award of the American Sociological Association (ASA) in 2018.
 Building on 82 in-depth interviews and ethnographic observations in mosques and convert associations, this research provides a comparative analysis of the experiences of Muslim converts on the two sides of the Atlantic.

-She has published several chapters in edited volumes and articles in peer-reviewed journals such as Sociology of Religion, Social Compass, Archives de sciences sociales des religions, Critique internationale and Tracés.
+She has published several chapters in edited volumes and articles in peer-reviewed journals such as French politics, culture and society, Sociology of Religion, Social Compass, Archives de sciences sociales des religions, Critique internationale, Hommes & Migrations and Tracés.

 From 2017 to 2019, she worked as a post-doctoral researcher within the “Global Race” ANR project.
 In 2018, she coordinated with Pr.
-Mahamet Timéra a research project on Muslims of Sub-Saharan and Comorian descent in France.
+Mahamet Timéra a research project on Muslims of Sub-Saharan and Comorian descent in France, funded by the Religions Office of the French Ministry of the Interior.

-She is also a fellow at IC Migrations, a member of Tracés’ editorial board, a member of the advisory committee of La Vie des Idées, a coordinator of the group “Inequalities and Discriminations” at the French Political Science Association (AFSP) with Daniel Sabbagh and Laure Bereni, a member of the program “Agenda for a critical sociology of religion” and a member of the research networks “Islams et chercheurs dans la cite”, “Race, religion, secularism” and “Beyond Radicalization”."
+She is also a fellow at IC Migrations, a member of Critique Internationale and Tracés’ editorial boards, a coordinator of the group “Inequalities and Discriminations” at the French Political Science Association (AFSP) with Daniel Sabbagh and Hugo Bouvard, a member of the program “Agenda for a critical sociology of religion” and a member of the research networks “Islams et chercheurs dans la cite”, “Race, religion, secularism” and “Beyond Radicalization”."

-Racialization, Religion, Islam, Conversion, Qualitative Methods, International Comparison
+Racialization, Religion, Islam, Secularism, Conversion, Qualitative Methods, International Comparison

 English, Hindi, Arabic